How to use Few & Little

 Forming sentences with (a) few and (a) little

-1. A few and a little is used to mean a small quantity or a small number.
+1. We use a few and a little to mean a small quantity or a small number.

 • I have a few friends. (a small number)